History of lesbianism: Medieval and Renaissance

-The Old French legal treatise Li livres de jostice et de plet (c.
-1260) is the earliest reference to legal punishment for lesbianism akin to that for male homosexuality.
-It prescribed dismemberment for the first two offences and death by burning for the third: a near exact parallel to the penalty for a man, although what "dismemberment" could mean for a medieval woman is unknown.
-In Spain, Italy, and the Holy Roman Empire, sodomy between women was included in acts considered unnatural and punishable by burning to death, although few instances are recorded of this taking place.
-In the Holy Roman Empire under Charles V, a law on sexual offences specifically prohibits sex acts between women.
+The earliest law against female homosexuality appeared in France, in the legal treatise Li livres de jostice et de plet (c.
+1260), which prescribed dismemberment for the first two offences and death by burning for the third.
+This penalty was a near exact copy of the penalty for a man, although what "dismemberment" could mean for a medieval woman is unknown.

 There exist records of about a dozen women in the medieval period who were involved in lesbian sex, as defined by historian Judith Bennett as same-sex genital contact.
 All of these women are known through their involvement with the courts, and were imprisoned or executed.
-An early example of a woman executed for homosexual acts occurred in 1477, when a girl in Speier, Germany, was drowned.
-The 16th-century writings of Spanish jurist Antonio Gomez mentions the burning of two nuns for the use of "material instruments".